Traumatic brain injury

 • Emotional / behavioral impacts – TBI can take an emotional and behavioral toll.
 Common changes seen in those with brain injury include: loss of inhibition, impulsiveness, irritability and/or aggression, obsession, apathy, and egocentricity.

 Not all individuals present with physical symptoms.
-When this happens, TBI is often referred to as “the invisible injury” because there are no visible physical symptoms associated.
-Yet language and cognitive effects of TBI can be intense.
+When this happens, TBI is often referred to as “the invisible injury” because no visible physical symptoms are obvious.
+Yet the language and cognitive effects of TBI can be intense.

 Can people recover from traumatic brain injury?